epfl-dlab/GenIE/README.md

 From here, to generate the plots and the bootstrapped results reported in the paper run
 <code>python run.py +evaluation=results_full</code>.
 See the [configuration file](configs/evaluation/results_full.yaml) for details.

+---
+### License
+This project is licensed under the terms of the MIT license.